nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete multiple modules
+1. User requests to delete specific modules by specifying their respective module codes
-2. User requests to delete specific modules by specifying their respective module codes
+2. Le Tracker deletes the specified modules

-3. Le Tracker deletes the specified modules
+  Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 At least one of module codes supplied does not follow the module code format.

-  - 2a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2b.
+- 1b.
 Module codes supplied contains duplicates.

-  - 2b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2c.
-At least one Module of module codes do not exist in Le Tracker.
+- 1c.
+At least one module of module codes do not exist in Le Tracker.

-  - 2c1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

 #### Delete a Lecture